 We are members of this organization, which promotes partnerships between the public and private sectors.
-WTTC delivers results that match the needs of economies, local and regional authorities, and local communities, with those of business, based on governments recognizing Travel & Tourism as a top priority, business balancing economics with people, culture and environment, and a shared pursuit of long-term growth and prosperity.
+Carnival’s President and CEO, Arnold W. Donald, is a board member and in 2018 was a keynote speaker at the Buenos Aires Conference.
+WTTC delivers results that match the needs of economies, local and regional authorities, and local communities, with those of business, based on governments recognizing travel & tourism as a top priority, business balancing economics with people, culture and environment, and a shared pursuit of long-term growth and prosperity.

 We continue to develop and implement comprehensive Community projects at the ports we own and operate.
 These ports include Puerta Maya, Cozumel, Mexico; Grand Turk Cruise Center, Turks & Caicos Islands; Amber Cove Cruise Center, Puerto Plata, Dominican Republic; and Mahogany Bay Cruise Center, Roatán, Honduras.
-The following is a summary of our main port community accomplishments in 2017:
+The following is a summary of our main port community accomplishments in 2018:

-This program incorporates collected and treated rain water into the port’s water system to minimize the demand on the local water supply.
+- Rainwater Collection Program: Continued program as part of the port’s water efficiency initiative.
+This program incorporates collected and treated rainwater into the port’s water system to minimize the demand on the local water supply.
 This program is fully implemented in Amber Cove Cruise Center, Puerta Maya and Mahogany Bay Cruise Center.
-Amber Cove and Puerta Maya use the treated rain water for toilet flushing.
+Amber Cove and Puerta Maya use the treated rainwater for toilet flushing.
 Mahogany Bay uses the treated rainwater to supplement their potable water needs.
 All rain water is collected and treated on the port premises using port water treatment systems.

+It is important for us to invest in the communities we visit and support their sustainable development, which is also essential for our operations.
 Within our supply chain, we work with our tour operators to support and ensure responsible excursions.
 Our port development group works with port communities for developing leading destinations and ports as well as securing preferred ports.
 This enables us to grow demand and deliver unique experiences that benefit both our destinations and our organization.

-As part of our commitment to supporting our communities, during times of crisis, we provide emergency aid and relief through financial donationswhich we coordinate with various national and international relief organizations.
+As part of our commitment to supporting our communities, during times of crisis, we provide emergency aid and relief through financial donations which we coordinate with various national and international relief organizations.
 We also use our ships to deliver emergency supplies to the affected areas.
-Through our brands and corporate foundation as well as through the extraordinary efforts of our employees worldwide, we support a variety of relief programs providing aid, donations and services to an array of charitable organizations that touch many thousands of lives globally.
+Through our cruise brands and corporate foundation as well as through the extraordinary efforts of our employees worldwide, we support a variety of relief programs providing aid, donations and services to an array of charitable organizations that touch many thousands of lives globally.